suborbital/grav/docs/networking/transports/README.md

+## Grav has been deprecated.
+You can use the new [bus package](https://github.com/suborbital/e2core/tree/main/bus), which is a drop-in continuation of this project

 # Transports

 Transports are plugins that allow Grav instances to connect to one another over the network.
 In order to keep Grav itself as simple as possible, all messages remain in-process only unless a transport plugin is configured.